bluehome88/bluezonegroup/wp-content/plugins/woo-quote-or-enquiry-contact-form-7/readme.txt

-=== WooCommerce Quote or Enquiry Contact Form 7 ===Contributors: rajkakadiyaDonate link: https://www.geekwebsolution.com/Tags:WooCommerce Quote Contact Form 7,WooCommerce Enquiry Contact Form 7, WooCommerce Contact Form 7Requires PHP: 5.2.4Requires at least: 3.0.1Tested up to: 5.7.2Stable tag: 2.0
+=== WooCommerce Quote or Enquiry Contact Form 7 ===Contributors: rajkakadiya, rvadhelDonate link: https://paypal.me/rvadhelTags:WooCommerce Quote Contact Form 7,WooCommerce Enquiry Contact Form 7, WooCommerce Contact Form 7Requires PHP: 5.2.4Requires at least: 3.0.1Tested up to: 5.8Stable tag: 2.1
 This Plugin provide you options to select contact form 7 from lists, options to set a contact form 7 for product enquiry form of all your woocommerce products, set enquiry button color dynamically, text for enquiry button dynamically .
 You will have the flexibility to display enquiry button for particular product and hide add to cart button on both product information page and product page.
 == Description ==